 Only people over the age of 17 can be included in staff ratios.
 Children must always be within sight or hearing and usually within sight and hearing.
-Staff ratios at Heather Garth will be in FS1, one adult to every 13 children, one of the adults will be a teacher and the other will hold a level 3 or equivalent qualification.
-In FS2, there will be one class teacher to every 30 children and one member of staff with a level 3 or equivalent qualification.
+Staff ratios at Heather Garth will be one adult to every 13 children, one of the adults will be a teacher and the other will hold a level 3 or equivalent qualification.
 On outings and excursions there must be one adult for every 4 children under the age of 5 and one adult per 8 children aged 5 or over.
 At least half of the adults must be employed by the academy and a first aider must always be present.